-The answer to this question depends on several factors, including the breed, size, coat-thickness and health condition of your dog.
+The answer to this question depends on several factors, including the breed, size, coat-thickness, and health condition of your dog.

 Most dogs can tolerate temperatures above 45°F pretty well.
 When temps fall below this, some dogs that are especially prone to the cold will begin to feel uncomfortable.

-In temperatures below freezing (32°F), you should monitor your dog carefully if she’s a small breed dog with a thin coat, is sick or very young or old.
+In temperatures below freezing (32°F), you should monitor your dog carefully if she’s a small breed dog with a thin coat, is sick or is very young or old.
 When temperatures drop below 20°F, all dogs are prone to developing hypothermia and frostbite.

 Use Caution: Although longer-haired and thick-coated dog breeds (see the best cold-weather breeds below) can better tolerate colder temps, you should never leave any pet outside for long periods of time when it’s below freezing.

 Many factors can affect how your dog responds to colder weather.
 Many of these factors come down to common sense, but they’re still a good reminder.